Lamjavyn Gündalai: Early life and education

-Career
+Political career

+Member of parliament (2000–2012)

 In the 2000 parliamentary election, he won his parliamentary seat from the 45th constituency in Khövsgöl as an independent candidate.
 The ex-communist Mongolian People's Revolutionary Party won 72 seats in parliament, whilst the main opposition Democratic Union won only one.
-The same year, the remnants of the opposition Democratic Union merged into the Democratic Party (DP) in December.
+In December of that same year, the remnants of the opposition Democratic Union merged into the Democratic Party (DP).
 He subsequently joined the Democratic Party and served as deputy party chairman of the DP from 2001 to 2004.
 He was one of the four opposition lawmakers to the MPRP.
-His first election period was overshadowed by a feud with then Minister of Justice, Tsendiin Nyamdorj, over alleged dissemination of secret documents to a foreign secret service.
-The affair culminated in a libel charge against Gündalai and his detention from a plane headed to Seoul in August 2003.
+During his first term, Gundalai was involved in a highly publicized dispute with the then-Minister of Justice, Tsendiin Nyamdorj.
+The conflict escalated when the Ministry accused Gundalai of leaking state secrets, an allegation Gundalai denied.
+On July 24, 2003, plainclothes police arrested Gundalai at Ulaanbaatar's airport while he was en route to a democracy conference in Singapore (via Seoul).
+The arrest, which was conducted without the lifting of his parliamentary immunity, involved physical confrontations with his security detail and sparked immediate protests from human rights groups and the Democratic Party.
+He was detained at the Gants Khudag detention center but was released the following day without charge.

-Gündalai was re-elected from Khövsgöl in the 2004 parliamentary election.
+Gündalai was re-elected from his home provice, Khövsgöl, in the 2004 parliamentary election.
 The Motherland Democratic Coalition (MDC), led by the DP, won 35 out of 76 seats, whilst the rival MPRP won 37.
 A hung parliament was convened, and a coalition government was formed between the MDC and the MPRP.
-In late 2005, after disagreements with the Democratic chairman and Prime Minister Tsakhiagiin Elbegdorj, Gündalai founded his own party, the People's Party (Ард Түмний Нам), with a party structure, allegedly modeled after the political structure of the Great Mongol Empire.
+In late 2005, after disagreements with the Democratic chairman and prime minister Tsakhiagiin Elbegdorj, Gündalai founded his own party, the People's Party (Ард Түмний Нам), with a party structure, allegedly modeled after the political structure of the Great Mongol Empire.
 Four other DP lawmakers split off and founded the MPRP-friendly New National Party.
-This caused the MPRP to have a favorable majority over the DP in forming a new government.
-After the collapse of the Elbegdorj government, MPRP chairman Miyeegombyn Enkhbold formed a new coalition government headed by the party on 25 January 2006.
-Gündalai was appointed Minister of Health but was ousted in January 2007 after accusations of failed staffing policies, negligence, and inadequate behaviour towards representatives of international organizations.
+With a now favorable majority in forming a government, the MPRP left the Elbegdorj cabinet and formed a new coalition government with MPRP chairman Miyeegombyn Enkhbold as head on 25 January 2006.

 Prior to the 2008 parliamentary election, Gündalai left the People's Party and rejoined the DP.
-He was again elected as MP from the 17th Khövsgöl constituency, and was one of two Democratic MPs to be elected from Khövsgöl on 29 June 2008.
+He was again elected as MP from the 17th Khövsgöl constituency, and was one of the two Democratic MPs to be elected from Khövsgöl on 29 June 2008.

 In October 2011, during a state visit by German Chancellor Angela Merkel, Gündalai greeted Merkel in the Government Palace and cheek-kissed her.

-After disagreements with the Democratic Party leader, Gündalai yet again broke off and founded the "Love the People Party" (Ард Түмнээ Хайрлая Нам) in 2015.
+After disagreements with the DP leader, Gündalai broke off for a second time and founded the "Love the People Party" (Ард Түмнээ Хайрлая Нам) in 2015.
 His party was officially registered by the Supreme Court of Mongolia on 26 June 2015.
 In November 2023, the party changed its name to the People's Power Party (Ард Түмний Хүч Нам).
-He failed to be elected in 2016, 2020, and 2024, by only a few hundred votes.
+He failed to be elected as a member of parliament in 2016, 2020, and 2024, by only a few hundred votes.